leynos/lag-complexity/docs/lag-complexity-function-design.md

   the variance calculation will use a numerically stable one-pass algorithm, such as Welford's online algorithm.
 This avoids the catastrophic cancellation that can occur with the naive two-pass formula.
+- **Empty Inputs:** Supplying an empty embedding vector is considered an error and results in a dedicated `VarianceError::Empty`.
+This guards against silent NaNs and ensures caller intent is explicit.

 #### Embedding Providers